RobinHankin/schwarzschild/inst/JOSE/paper.md

-In general relativity, Schwarzschild coordinates for a black hole have desirable properties such as asymptotic matching with flat-space spherical coordinates; but other coordinate systems can be used which have other advantages.
-The schwarzschild package furnishes plots which use a variety of coordinates including Kruskal-Szekeres [@kruskal1960;@szekeres1960], Eddington-Finkelstein [@eddington1924;@finkelstein1958], Gullstrand-Painleve [@painleve1921;
+In general relativity, Schwarzschild coordinates for a black hole have desirable properties such as asymptotic matching with flat-space spherical coordinates; but other coordinate systems can be used which have other advantages such as removing the non-physical coordinate singularity at the event horizon.
+The software presented here uses a variety of coordinates including Kruskal-Szekeres [@kruskal1960;@szekeres1960], Eddington-Finkelstein [@eddington1924;@finkelstein1958], Gullstrand-Painleve [@painleve1921;
 @gullstrand1922], Lemaitre [@lemaitre1933], and various Penrose
-diagrams with or without a black hole [@hawking1973].
+transforms with or without a black hole [@hawking1973].
 These are described in many undergraduate GR textbooks such as Schutz (2009) and Carroll (2019).

 # Statement of Need